 Each semester all Bryn Mawr students preregister for the next semester’s courses in consultation with their deans.
 Failure to do so results in a $15 fine.
 Once a student has selected a major, she must also consult her major adviser about her program each semester.
 Students must then confirm their registration with the deans and submit their final programs to the registrar on the announced days at the beginning of each semester.
 Failure to confirm registration results in a $25 fine.

 Students normally carry a complete program of four courses (four units) each semester.
 Requests for exceptions must be presented to the student’s dean.
 Students may not register for more than five courses (five units) per semester.
 Requests for more than five units are presented to the Curriculum Committee for approval.

 A student registered for a course under either option is considered a regular member of the class and must meet all the academic commitments of the course on schedule.
-The instructor is not notified of the student’s CR/NC or NNG registration because this information should in no way affect the student’s responsibilities in the course.
+The instructor is not notified of the students CR/NC registration because this information should in no way affect the students responsibilities in the course.

 Faculty members submit numerical grades for all students in their courses.
-For students registered CR/NC, the registrar converts the numerical grades of 1.0 and above to CR and the grade of 0.0 to NC for recording on the students’ official transcripts.
-Numerical equivalents of CR grades are available to each student from the registrar, but once the CR/NC option is elected, the grade is converted to its numerical equivalent on the transcript only if the course becomes part of the student’s major.
+For students registered CR/NC, the registrar converts numerical grades of 1.0 and above to CR and the grade of 0.0 to NC.
+Numerical equivalents of CR grades are available to each student from the registrar, but once the CR/NC option is elected, the grade is converted to its numerical equivalent on the transcript only if the course becomes part of the students major.